Reversible Numeric Composite Key (RNCK): Introduction

 In contrast with the simplicity and high-performance of numerical comparisons, string comparisons are a slow operation, especially for large strings.
 This is because strings are typically stored as arrays of characters and each character must be compared individually.
 This is assuming the best scenario where each string has already been normalized to a common canonical form.
 This is not necessarily common, more complex and expensive comparisons can be required.
 Alternatively, string comparisons can be performed more efficiently by using a hash table, but this can introduce some disadvantages like space complexity, collisions, load factor, and hash function performance \citep{cormen2022introduction}.

 To combine the advantages of Composite Keys (CKs) and Surrogate Keys (SKs) while overcoming some of their limitations, a \emph{Reversible Numeric Composite Key} (RNCK) is presented here.

 RNCK can be used only in certain cases, when the total number and maximum size of CK attributes is relatively small.
-RNCK encodes one or more attributes into a number, such that it is possible to directly and efficiently decode the original attributes while preserving some attribute sorting and searching properties.
-In general, compared to CKs and SKs, the use of RNCK allows to increase query performance while reducing memory and storage requirements.
+RNCK encodes one or more attributes into a single non-negative integer, such that it is possible to directly and efficiently decode the original attributes while preserving some attribute sorting and searching properties.
+In these constrained settings, RNCK can improve query performance while reducing memory and storage requirements.

 In addition to relational databases, RNCK can be a very effective index in large static datasets and key-value caching systems.